Policy and Procedure Name:

 D. BWC Decision

-The purpose of this policy is to ensure BWC staff are aware
+purpose of this policy is to ensure BWC staff are aware of the legal principle

-of the legal principle and expectations of due process in workers’ compensation
+and expectations of due process in workers’ compensation claims.

-Due Process:
+Due Process: The legal

-liberty or protected property rights without providing:
+protected property rights without providing:

-· Notice;
+·

 and

-· An
+·

 opportunity to be heard.

-Notice:
+Notice: A legal

-of a legal process affecting their rights, obligations or duties.
+legal process affecting their rights, obligations or duties.

-Opportunity
+Opportunity to

-to Be Heard: A legal concept describing the
+Be Heard: A legal concept

-views or objections.
+present the party’s views or objections.

-Order:
+Order: The written

-a court concerning the matter or issue that is being adjudicated.
+concerning the matter or issue that is being adjudicated.

-Parties to
+Parties to the

-and employer.
-BWC is also a party to the claim if the claim is appealed to the
+claim if the claim is appealed to the Industrial Commission.

-1. It is the policy
+1. It is the

-(or an MCO, on behalf of BWC) is taking action in a claim that affects the
+BWC (or an MCO, on behalf of BWC) is taking action in a claim that affects the

 rights, obligations or duties of the party.
 Advance notice gives parties an